jgordon314/DnDnD/README.md

 python database_constructor.py
 ```
 The constraints of the database can be changed via the variables in the top of that python file.
+Running this file will create 9 sql files that can be run to add new data to your database.

 ### Access the application